cwonrails/navim/README.md

 ## Keymapping

-You don't need to remember any keymapping, because navigation guides will show up immediately after pressing the leader key (`<Space>` by default).
+You don't need to remember any keymapping, as navigation bar will show up immediately after the leader key (`<Space>` by default) is pressed.

 `<Leader>` default set to `<Space>`, `<LocalLeader>` default set to `,`.